leanprover-community/blog/posts/kernel-bugs-and-junk-values.md

 As *vibe coding* and AI generated proofs have proliferated, the Lean Prover has become a common tool to verify correctness.
 While it is undoubtedly advanced technology, Lean is not magic and cannot perfectly guarantee correctness.
 What Lean can do is allow a high degree of confidence after a modest amount of verification.

 This post is my reflections on how much confidence we can have in something verified by Lean, and what has to be checked to get this level of confidence.
 Roughly speaking our confidence depends on *trusting the kernel* and *checking definitions and statements*.
 These reflections are motivated by recent events (in August 2026) and discussions at a conference in early August 2026, which suggest that both these aspects are more complicated than one would ideally like.
+There are additional (and more complex) issues with executable code, such as the compiler and the runtime, but I won't address them here (as of the time of writing we should not trust these levels).

 Thus, individuals will have to be more cautious than one would ideally like, at least at the present juncture, when trusting Lean proofs.
 There is also work to be done to raise the level of trust.
 Fortunately, it appears that there is willingness to do the work.